SDR 6 minutes

 Getting results requires time.

-If your team doesn’t have the critical lead info they need, they’ll have a much harder go of it.
+If your team doesn’t have the critical lead info they need, they’ll have a much harder doing their job.
 If they don’t feel up to speed on the new value proposition, they won’t be as convincing.
 And those things are up to you.

 Take the time to invest in people, and you’ll start to see your sales metrics tick upward as well.